lecterror/cakephp-js-tests-plugin/README.markdown

 and change the path to JSCoverage executable on your system.

-Now, you should be ready to open the tests in your browser:
+You should now be ready to open the tests in your browser:

 	[your app root]/js_tests/js_test_runner/run